 In its 18th year, Psychology Week is promoting the role of psychology in helping people with pain.

-We are collaborating with the Australian College of Applied Psychology to conduct an online community survey of Australians’ experiences of pain and its treatment.
-The aim of the survey is to examine the level of need for pain treatment in Australia and factors hindering and facilitating access to psychological treatment.
+The APS collaborated with the Australian College of Applied Psychology to conduct an online community survey of Australians’ experiences of pain and its treatment.
+The aim of the survey was to examine the level of need for pain treatment in Australia and factors hindering and facilitating access to psychological treatment.

-We will also be developing resources to promote awareness of how psychologists can help with pain and tips for coping with pain.
+The APS has also developed a range of resources to promote awareness of how psychologists can help with pain and tips for coping with pain.